 There is another example of this kind of rhyme towards the end of the text, this one is particularly impactful as occurs as the images trail off.
 It exists between “Blake” and “radiate.”
 These words are connected due to their vowel sounds, therefore this pairing is an example of assonance.

-Rhythm and Structure of Peckham Rye Lane
+Rhythm and Structure

 In regards to meter, there is also no single pattern that unites the lines.
 In fact, the lines vary greatly in length.
 Some stretch out to nine or ten words, while others are only one or two.
 This variation gives the poem a rhythmic interest, as well as a visual interest on the page.
 Another aspect that a reader should take note of is the way that the lines are organized.